 Set the correct access levels on workspaces

-To give access to dataflows in other workspaces to use the output of the dataflow in a workspace, you just need to give them the View access in the workspace.
-To learn more about other roles in a Power BI workspace, see Roles in the new workspaces.
+To give access to dataflows in other workspaces to use the output of a dataflow in a workspace, you just need to give them View access in the workspace.
+To learn more about other roles in a Power BI workspace, go to Roles in the new workspaces.

 Endorsement on the dataflow in Power BI

-There can be many dataflows created under the tenant.
-It would be hard for the users of the dataflow to know which dataflow is more reliable to use.
-That's why there's a system of endorsement.
-Authors of a dataflow, or those who have edit access to it, can endorse the dataflow at three levels: no endorsement, promoted, and certified.
+There can be many dataflows created in a tenant organization, and it can be hard for the users to know which dataflow is most reliable.
+Authors of a dataflow, or those who have edit access to it, can endorse the dataflow at three levels: no endorsement, promoted, or certified.

-The levels of endorsement are helpful for users to find reliable dataflows easier and faster.
+These levels of endorsement help users find reliable dataflows easier and faster.
 The dataflow with a higher endorsement level appears first.
 The Power BI administrator can delegate the ability to endorse dataflows to the certified level to other people.
-To learn more about endorsement on dataflows, see Promote or certify dataflows (preview).
+More information: Promote or certify dataflows (Preview)

 You can have multiple entities in one dataflow.
 One of the reasons you might split entities in multiple dataflows is what you learned earlier in this article about separating the data ingestion and data transformation dataflows.
 Another good reason to have entities in multiple dataflows is when you want a different refresh schedule than other tables.